This post may contain affiliate links. Please read our disclosure policy.

 Parsnips are a root vegetable resembling a pale, golden carrot.
 Their flavor is also similar to that of carrot – but when roasted, parsnips taste even sweeter and are really terrific paired alongside the carrots!
 We like to leave the carrots and parsnips partially whole for this dish – in part because it makes this dish just that much easier to prepare – but also because the whole roasted carrots and parsnips make such a beautiful and rustic presentation at your dinner table!

-Simply peel the whole carrots and parsnips and then quickly saute them along with some garlic, olive oil, white wine, leeks and a sprig of fresh rosemary.
-After sauteing the leeks, toss them in with the vegetables and add olive oil along with some additional minced rosemary – and then roast them in a very hot oven until browned and caramelized.
+Simply peel the whole carrots and parsnips, then toss them with sauteed garlic, olive oil, white wine, leeks and a sprig of fresh rosemary.
+Roast them in a very hot oven until browned and caramelized.
 Caramelizing these root vegetables really intensifies the flavors – and combined with the fresh, intense rosemary – this is a wonderful fall side dish for any meal!

 - 6 cloves garlic, chopped